+You also get far more recovery of underexposed images or overexposed images with Raw.
 You are getting more information in your image than with a JPEG.
 This is going to give you more to work with here, too.
 You can now correct the image without jeopardizing the quality of the image.

 Adjusts White Balance

 With Raw, the white balance is recorded, but having more data makes it easy and fast to adjust.
 And we all know white balance is essential when creating a beautiful image.

 Shooting JPEG, the white balance is applied to the image, and you cannot choose another option.

 Adjusting a Raw file does not do anything to the original data of your shot.
 Instead, you’re instructing how the other file format should be saved.
 A Raw image is its unmodified format, so you can make more changes when it comes to post-processing in Adobe Photoshop or Lightroom.

 With Raw vs jpeg, you don’t have to worry about losing the original file.
 You can reset and start over.
 Instead, with a JPEG format, you are losing quality every single time you open and make adjustments, then save.
 You’re losing out this way if you’re using a JPEG and not duplicating.

 With Raw vs jpeg, you’re getting a finer gradation of tones and colors.
 Your prints will then be better looking than the JPEG file.

 You will find it easier to work through large batches of images when using an editing tool like Lightroom.
 They’re specifically designed for efficiently processing groups of Raw images.